 Over mezelf - About myself

 My interest for theatre dates back to primary school where we were learning to make puppets, and performing in our own puppet theatre.
 Later, I attended classical theatre acting classes at high school (Athenaeum).
-During these years, I was also regularly visiting a cousin who played for several years in various Flemish theatres in and around Brussels.
-He actually was my first mentor.
+During these years, I was also regularly visiting Lodewijk Geloen, a cousin who played for several years in various Flemish theatres in Brussels.
+He actually was my first drama teacher and mentor.

 At the end of high school, I auditioned for the national theatre of Belgium (TNB) in Brussels and was accepted to attend their intensive training in chorus singing, acting, dancing and stage fighting; among other with acting classes by Henri Chanal and stage training by Arturo Corso.
 Hence, I got the chance to be a chorus singer in Zigger-Zagger from Peter Terson under the direction of Michael Croft at the Festival of Spa in August 1969, and on the programme of the TNB in Brussels during season 1969-70.